Cervical Spine Fracture in Emergency Medicine Workup

 Check for fanning of the spinous processes.
 This is evident as an exaggerated widening of the space between 2 spinous process tips and suggests posterior ligamentous disruption.

-Check for an abrupt change in angulation of greater than 11 degrees at a single interspace.
-This also suggests bony injury with possible ligamentous involvement.
+Check for an abrupt change in angulation greater than 11 degrees at a single interspace.
+This suggests bony injury with possible ligamentous involvement.

 Swimmer's view

-Occasionally, it is impossible to fully visualize all 7 cervical vertebrae and, more importantly, the cervicothoracic junction in a true lateral image.
+Occasionally, it is impossible to fully visualize all 7 cervical vertebrae and, more important, the cervicothoracic junction in a true lateral image.

 Failure to fully visualize these areas has resulted in patient morbidity and successful malpractice litigation against emergency physicians.

-A swimmer's or transaxillary view adequately exposes these areas for scrutiny.
+A swimmer's view, or a transaxillary view, adequately exposes these areas for scrutiny.

 Oblique view